PritamKumar24/SOEN6611_TeamS/README.md

 - pitest: It contains pit reports for all the versions of the project.
 - CodeChurn.txt file contains the code churn data which was retrieved by running CLOC tool.
-- SizeOfRelease.txt file contains the size of release using CLOC tool.

-Similar structure is followed by commons-configuration and commons-io folders.
+- SizeOfRelease.txt file contains the size of release using CLOC tool. project = COLLECTIONS AND issuetype = Bug AND affectedVersion = 4.3 ORDER BY priority DESC, updated DESC Similar structure is followed by commons-configuration and commons-io folders.

 Team S.